TheCedarPrince/thecedarprince.github.io/notes/01022021030923-retinotopically-alpha-band.md

++++
-@def title = "Anticipatory Biasing of Visuospatial Attention Indexed by Retinotopically Specific α-Bank Electroencephalography Increases over Occipital Cortex"
-@def slug = "01022021030923-retinotopically-alpha-band"
-@def tags = ["bibliography", "attention", "erp", "archive"]
-@def description = "Quick review of this paper to understand how covert attention works and how the study was used to assess this"

-@def rss_title = "Anticipatory Biasing of Visuospatial Attention Indexed by Retinotopically Specific α-Bank Electroencephalography Increases over Occipital Cortex"
-@def rss_description = "Quick review of this paper to understand how covert attention works and how the study was used to assess this"
-@def rss_pubdate = Date(2021, 1, 1)
+title = "Anticipatory Biasing of Visuospatial Attention Indexed by Retinotopically Specific α-Bank Electroencephalography Increases over Occipital Cortex" slug = "01022021030923-retinotopically-alpha-band" tags = ["bibliography", "attention", "erp", "archive"] description = "Quick review of this paper to understand how covert attention works and how the study was used to assess this" rss_title = "Anticipatory Biasing of Visuospatial Attention Indexed by Retinotopically Specific α-Bank Electroencephalography Increases over Occipital Cortex" rss_description = "Quick review of this paper to understand how covert attention works and how the study was used to assess this" rss_pubdate = Date(2021, 1, 1)
++++

 Anticipatory Biasing of Visuospatial Attention Indexed by Retinotopically Specific α-Bank Electroencephalography Increases over Occipital Cortex